"...“The vocal star of the evening was Daniella Sicari who, negotiated with aplomb the coloratura runs and throughout sang with a sweet, pure tone."

 BIOGRAPHY

-Australian/British soprano Daniella Sicari has been steadily building a reputation in the UK as an engaging singer on stage with a warm and sweet tone.
+Australian/British soprano Daniella Sicari has been steadily building a reputation in the UK as an engaging singer on stage with a warm and sparkling tone.

 ...Those I heard included lovely coloratura singing from Daniella Sicari... with warmth and outstanding accuracy and attack...